gigi0918/chat-room/README.md

     ```

 ## Now you can chat with yourself
-- Open three terminals and run programs individually
+- Open three terminals(Oh!
+Remember to activate virtual environment) and run programs individually
     ```bash
     # Terminal #1
     $ python3 src/room.py